DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 [EFSA](https://www.gov.uk/government/organisations/education-and-skills-funding-agency)
 (funding institution).

-### Year 2 Time off Timetable.
+### Year 2 time off timetable funding

 #### What does it consist of?

 This funding is meant to cover time off an ECT's school timetable to do induction (5% of their scheduled time) and a mentor's time off timetable to support the ECT through induction (20 hours).
 This funding is for all schools regardless of programme.

 To calculate this grant, the funding team need to know which ECTs and mentors are on their second year of induction.
 However our existing data model was not originally created with this task in mind.
 Hence we can't rely on induction data, we have to rely on training data, specifically, lead provider declarations as they are the 'cleanest' form of ECT data we have.

 #### How are the payments structured?

-The grant funding team need to firstly figure out which ECTs are in the second half of their induction.
+The grant funding team need to firstly figure out which ECTs and mentor and in their year 2 of their induction.
 This is a surprisingly difficult thing to calculate as years doing induction is NOT the same as years doing training.
 ECTs pause, stop, defer, change schools often and track these changes is at the core of many issues in the data collection system.

-They calculate if ECTs are in the second half of their induction by:
+#### How they calculate if an ECT is in their second year

--   For FIP - if they have 4 declarations, we can safely assume they are in their second year of training.
+For FIP – if they have 4 declarations, we can safely assume they are in their second year of training.

--   For CIP - CIP don't have declarations, so instead of trying to get who IS in the 2nd year, they calculate who is NOT -- who has NOT completed their first year based on their training registration date.
+For CIP – CIP don’t have declarations, so instead of trying to get who IS in the 2nd year, they calculate who is NOT – who has NOT completed their first year based on their training registration date.

--   For DIY - We have to check against DQT, SWO and call ABs directly and ask for ECT details.
+For DIY – We have to check against DQT, SWO and call ABs directly and ask for ECT details.

-Getting this data right is difficult because:

--   Tracking the movements of an ECT (pause, stop, defer, changing schools) is dependent on AB and SIT updates.
+Getting this data right is difficult because tracking the movements of an ECT (pause, stop, defer, changing schools) is dependent on AB and SIT updates.
 There are delays in this data coming through.

--   Once the data does come through, the data gathered for each programme type is different.
+Once the data does come through, the data gathered for each programme type is different.

 #### What is the eligibility policy?
 From a policy standpoint, ECTs need to be the following to be eligible for year 2 time off timetable funding:

--   Work in one of the schools and establishments that are eligible to host induction
+* work in one of the schools and establishments serving induction

--   Hold qualified teacher status (QTS)
+* hold qualified teacher status (QTS)

--   Be registered as being in their second year of their induction after 1 September 2021
+* be registered as being in their second year of their induction after 1 September 2021

-Schools and establishments who employ ECTs with qualified teacher learning and skills status (QTLS) are not eligible for DfE funding, because they are exempt from statutory induction.
+* schools and establishments who employ ECTs with qualified teacher learning and skills status (QTLS) are not eligible for DfE funding, because they are exempt from statutory induction

+## 2024 to 2025 changes to grant funding

+#### Backfill mentor funding changes

+Previously grant funding team were paying just on a start declaration at the beginning of the term and then the completed declaration at the end of year 2.
+However, the constant transfers, contract changes, AB changes, etc of mentors were causing a great deal of data errors (specifically 12% payment error, above the KPI mark).

+For this reason, from 2024 backfill mentor payments will be calculated pro rata based on the declarations for each mentor and will be paid to each school individually, instead of only the last school the mentor was placed at.

+For example - Mentor A starts at School A and only does 1 term.
+Then Mentor A leaves, Mentor B takes over and does mentor training on School A for two more terms.
+Grant funding will pay School A the three terms in total.
+However, if Mentor A leaves and no one takes over, grant funding team would only pay the school 1/3 of that payment allowance.

+ This data still deeply depends on the declaration data from LPs.

+Mentor training will be only 1 year.
+So backfill mentor grant funding payment will be less (number pending).
+But, Y2TOT mentor hours will increase, so the ECT will have more mentor hour support.

+#### Timing of payments

+In 2024 the payments will be done in November instead of August to match up with the time LPs have to (under contract) finalize their declarations